SchWiniX/Seminar_GLL_Parser/README.md

         ...

  - `'count'` will be the amounts of tests generated (-1 to never terminate)
+> [!CAUTION]
+> The implementation of input generation is rather naive hence its memory usage is absurd so its highly recommented to not execute it for a prolonged time!!!
 # Implementation details
 The following section will discuss how the algorithm of the paper was implemented as a C program.
 It is assumed the reader has some understanding of the working pseudo code from the paper.
 ## Topics